Electronic Invoicing in Chile, how to comply with the SII and issue DTE automatically

 With the aim of continuing to advance digitalization and tax control, the SII has issued new resolutions introducing additional obligations within the electronic invoicing system.

-Exempt Resolution No. 154/2025: mandatory registration of delivery notes and new transport types
+Resolution No. 154: new requirements for delivery notes and goods transport

 The electronic invoicing system in Chile is based on the prior validation of Electronic Tax Documents (DTE) by the SII.
 This means that before being sent to the final customer, documents must first be transmitted to the SII for validation.
 Only after this validation can they be sent to the recipient in XML format.